 What to Focus on While Meditating and Travelling

 The question of what to focus on while meditating and travelling is just as variable as it is at any other time.
 And the answer is, it depends.

-It depends on your situation, your preferences, your needs, your experience (which one you usually practise etc.)
+It depends on your situation, your preferences, your needs, your experience (how you usually practise etc.)